 Informatie over het album The Complete Poetical Works Of Percy Bysshe Shelley Volume 2 van Percy Bysshe Shelley

-Percy Bysshe Shelley heeft eindelijk Zondag 27 April 2025 zijn nieuwe album uitgebracht, genaamd The Complete Poetical Works Of Percy Bysshe Shelley Volume 2.
+Percy Bysshe Shelley heeft eindelijk Maandag 4 Augustus 2025 zijn nieuwe album uitgebracht, genaamd The Complete Poetical Works Of Percy Bysshe Shelley Volume 2.

 Dit album is zeker niet het eerste in zijn carrière, we willen albums als The Complete Poetical Works Of Percy Bysshe Shelley Volume 1 onthouden.